Search

 Sonya is enthusiastic about “People Helping People” and believes this begins with ensuring a more inclusive workforce within the credit union sector.

-Sonya holds a Diploma from Western CUNA Management School for strategic management and financial planning, Certified Diversity Recruiter’s Certification (CDR), and Harrison Assessments Debriefing & Coaching Accreditation.
+Sonya holds a Diploma from Western CUNA Management School for strategic management and financial planning, Certified Diversity Recruiter’s Certification (CDR), Harrison Assessments Debriefing & Coaching Accreditation, and Credit Union Development Educator (CUDE).

 Jaime Marks